 - Never send unwanted sexts.

 Digital sexual interactions should feel safe, comfortable, and voluntary.

 - If your request for a nude photo is rejected, respect their choice.

 - Never pressure or guilt someone into sending something they’re not comfortable with.

 - Never share someone’s nude photo with anyone else.
 This could be illegal.

-- Storing or sharing nude photos of someone under 18 could also illegal, even if you are also under 18.
+- Storing or sharing nude photos of someone under 18 could also be illegal, even if you are also under 18.